-The transition from 4G to 5G will and already is requiring a significant amount of new equipment and infrastructure throughout cities across the country.
-Municipal leaders see big promise and revenue opportunities in this emerging technology – such as smart communities and self-driving cars.
+The transition from 4G to 5G is requiring significant amounts of planning, new and updated infrastructure, and coordination throughout cities across the country.

-Here are just a few of the predicted benefits of 5G if it's rolled out in a way that is advantageous to municipalities, their residents and partnering telecommunication companies – and if the legislation issues discussed below are resolved in a mutually beneficial way.
+Here are just a few predicted benefits of 5G if it's rolled out in a way that is advantageous to municipalities, your residents and partnering carriers – and if the legislation issues discussed below are resolved in a mutually beneficial way.

 1G: 1980s – Phone calls